-Christopher Wheeldon—of An American in Paris fame—updates the timeless tale of Cinderella with stunning style, charming twists, and mesmerizing visual effects.
-This ballet leaves behind the fairy godmother and talking mice in favor of a delightfully human story with a hopeful heroine, a noble prince, tiny feet, and ill-fitting shoes.
-Set to the gorgeous score by Sergei Prokofiev with colorful sets and costumes by Julian Crouch, magical projections by Daniel Brodie, and breathtaking puppetry designed by Basil Twist, Wheeldon’s Cinderella is a fairy tale for our time.
+Christopher Wheeldon—of An American in Paris fame—transforms the timeless tale of Cinderella© with stunning style, charming twists, and mesmerizing visual effects.
+This magical ballet leaves behind the fairy godmother and talking mice in favor of a delightfully human story with a hopeful heroine, a noble prince, and magical elements such as an enormous billowing tree, whimsical creatures, and a carriage whose magical creation onstage will take your breath away.
+Set to the gorgeous score by Sergei Prokofiev, Wheeldon’s Cinderella© is a fairy tale for our time.

 Assistant to the Choreographer: Jacquelin Barrett

 World Premiere: December 13, 2012—Dutch National Ballet, Het Muziektheater; Amsterdam, Netherlands

 U.S. Premiere: May 3, 2013—San Francisco Ballet, War Memorial Opera House; San Francisco, California

 Music: Cinderella, Op.
 87 by Sergei Prokofiev, used by arrangement with G. Schirmer, Inc., publisher and copyright owner.
 Masks constructed by Julian Crouch.
 Projection Programmer, Patrick Southern.
 Scenic construction by Het Muziektheater Scenic and Paint Shop.
 Special thanks to Oliver Haller, Head of Costume Department for Dutch National Ballet.
 Costume construction by Das Gewand, Maßschneiderei Rainer Schoppe, Lowland Tailors, Sacha Keir and Phil Reynolds, Kim Schouten, Esther Datema, Bert Nuhaan, and Klaus Schreck.